scottbrandonmurphy/openmusictheory.github.io/pitch(Class).md

 Though *octave equivalence* is central to our understanding of tonal music, enharmonic equivalence often is not.
 In the key of C major, A-flat and G-sharp are *not* equivalent, though in isolation they sound the same.
 Spelling often indicates tendency: A-flat *falls* to G and G-sharp *rises* to A.

-In post-tonal music, enharmonic equivalence is often assumed—with exceptions of course.
+In post-tonal music, enharmonic equivalence is often assumed — with exceptions of course.
 Because many composers no longer felt constrained by a tonal center, the same gravitational relationships amongst tones that we find in tonal music aren’t important.
 A-flat and G-sharp, therefore, can be treated as representations of the same thing.

 ## Pitch